adrianscarlatescu/event-alert-backend/README.md

 ## Getting Started
-Event Alert - Backend is a REST API server that provides the required endpoints for the client applications.
+Event Alert - Backend is a REST API server that provides the required endpoints for the client applications.<br/>
 The technology stack consists of:
 * [Java](https://www.oracle.com/java/) - The programming language used to develop the application.
 * [Spring Boot](https://spring.io/projects/spring-boot#overview) - The base framework used for the REST controllers, services, dependency injection, Tomcat server and everything else needed by a stand-alone application.